 Qatar Marks World Day Against Trafficking In Persons 2025

-DOHA: The State of Qatar yesterday observed the World Day Against Trafficking in Persons 2025, held annually on July 30.
+Doha, Qatar: The State of Qatar today observed the World Day Against Trafficking in Persons 2025, held annually on July 30.

 The commemoration reflects Qatar's ongoing commitment, through the Ministry of Labour, to combat human trafficking in accordance with Islamic values that uphold human dignity, as well as its obligations under international law and support for global anti-trafficking efforts.